RasaHQ/rasa/docs/user-guide/building-assistants.rst

    rasa train
    rasa shell

-You can read more about the MappingPolicy on the Policies page

 To handle FAQs defined with retrieval actions, you can add a simple story that will be handled by the MemoizationPolicy:

 .. code-block:: md